globus-labs/diaspora-event-sdk/README.md

 ```

 ### Installation Without Kafka Client Library
-For scenarios where `kafka-python` is not required or if you are using other client libraries to communicate with Kafka, you can install the SDK without this dependency.
+If you plan to use other client libraries to communicate with Kafka, you can install the SDK without `kafka-python` dependency.

-To install the SDK without Kafka support, simply run:
+To install the SDK without client libraries, simply run:
 ```bash
 pip install diaspora-event-sdk
 ```